Once you’ve caught the beekeeping fever, the questions rush at you at once.

-In both cases of feeding sugar water, you must remove any supers, that is, the section where the bees store surplus honey before you commence feeding.
+In both cases of feeding sugar syrup, you must remove any supers, that is, the section where the bees store surplus honey before you commence feeding.

 The bees don’t differentiate between food sources.
 Nectar is dehydrated and capped as honey.

 Sugar syrup is dehydrated and capped as well.

 There are those that believe that sugar syrup can be turned into honey, but honey, by definition, is from a plant.
 Sugar cane is a plant.
 Sugar isn’t.

 So, if you’re wondering if bees can make honey from sugar water, then the short answer is no.

 Therefore, if you harvest capped syrup, the quality of your harvest will not be pure honey.

 If you don’t believe me, ask some beekeepers who wound up with red ‘honey.’
 One beekeeper used crushed candy cane as a feed substitute for his bees.

 The problem was that he used an open feeder instead of putting the feed in the hives.

-Neighboring colonies found this a prize and proceeded to cap it.
+Neighboring bee colonies found this a prize and proceeded to cap it.
 Unfortunately, because candy cane is not floral, their product could not be sold as honey, even though it was safe for human consumption.

 When to Stop and Not Feed Your Bees Sugar Water

 Should you always offer your bees sugar water?
 Well, not exactly.
 You will want to stop feeding bees sugar syrup in specific instances.

-In the springtime, you may stop feeding bees sugar water once the flowers are in bloom.
+In the springtime, you may stop feeding honey bees sugar water once the flowers are in bloom.

 However, if it’s a new package of bees, you may need to keep going for a while.
 You don’t expect to harvest honey in your first year, so the risk of harvesting capped syrup is eliminated.

 Allow the colony to get established.
 The first year is usually the hardest.

-Thereafter, you’ll only need to ensure they have stored enough supply to get them through the winter.
+Thereafter, you’ll only need to ensure they have stored enough supplies to get them through the winter.